 There is no hard and fast rule in reworking Foxtail millets to any recipe, the Foxtail millets can be eaten with any gravy dish or with hot sambar or as a substitute for rice.
 A filling and satisfying meal coming together in very little time with minimal effort, more so if you have the side dish prepared or being prepared along the side.
 I love the flexibility millets offer.

 Himalayas Organic Foods in Pakistan is striving to bring Pure Organic Foxtail Millet products to health-conscious consumers all over Pakistan.
-The Foxtail Millet is sourced from high altitude Organic Villages of Himalayas and Karakorum mountains of the Gilgit Baltistan region.
+Our products are sourced from high altitude Organic Villages of Himalayas and Karakorum mountains of the Gilgit Baltistan region.
 You can read more about buckwheat by visiting our BLOG.
 Also, you can visit our SHOP and place orders online to be delivered at your doorsteps within 2 to 3 working days.